 - 16) For the old double exhaust or single exhaust, stretch the exhaust whisker onto the exhaust flange of the regulator. - 17) Mount the regulator to the mask or helmet.
-Inspect the regulator mount nut for contaminants and damage.
-Use a tooth brush to clean threads as needed.
-Lightly lubricate the regulator mounting tube threads and the sealing O-ring with Christo-Lube[®].

-- 18) Install the sealing O-ring, then thread the regulator mount nut onto the regulator, finger tight ONLY. - 19) If you have the 17B, install the bent tube assembly before tightening the regulator mount nut.
+Lightly lubricate and install the sealing O-ring and thread on the regulator mount nut, hand tight. - 18) If you have the 17B, install the bent tube assembly before tightening the regulator mount nut.
 If you have the 17A, you can attach the hose assembly last.